 How to Buy Land with Planning Permission

 If you’re thinking about building your dream home, having a plot with planning permission already in place gives you a great head start.
 Recent figures show that there were over 4,300 permissions granted across England in just 12 months, showing the sheer scale of opportunity there is for buyers.

 However, even with this permission in your possession, there are some hurdles you’ll still have to clear.
-When learning how to buy land with planning permission, you’ve got to think about all kinds of things, like the law and your new neighbours.
+To buy land with planning permission, you must verify the Decision Notice, check for restrictive covenants, confirm utility access, and ensure any Overage Agreements are reviewed by a specialist solicitor.

+How to Buy Land with Planning Permission